Earth1998/MCSA/README.md

 ### Requirements

-The main dependencies used in this project are as follows (for more information, please see the `environment.yaml` file):
+The main dependencies used in this project are as follows:

 ```
 scikit-learn 1.8.0